7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 - Cost per visit.

-- In case you don’t have any annual revenue, you can make estimations based on the website’s cost.
+- If you don’t have any annual revenue, you can make estimations based on the website’s cost.

 - Use statistics like website traffic and aspects like website design.